 If you hope to keep syncing your tree with Android-x86 repository, just do repo sync.
 No need to do repo init again.
 However, sometimes you may see conflicts during repo sync.
 See the below section for how to solve this situation.

-Note: The Android-x86 repository is very big (about 3~4GB).
+Note: The Android-x86 repository is very big (about > 10GB).
 If you encounter problems of sync it, it's likely a network problem or our server is too busy.
 Repeatedly run 'repo sync' until it succeeds without any error.
 Do not bother us with any of the syncing problem.
-For users from US or Europe, we suggest to use the SourceForge mirror.

 Note: Before froyo-x86 (included), you can build on either a 32-bit or 64-bit host.
 Since gingerbread-x86, a 64-bit build environment is recommended.